Health insurance for college graduates

 Coverage for recent graduates?
 Priceless.

-And then there’s the cost of having to pay for medical care without health insurance.
-At Vox, health reporter Sarah Kliff is collecting emergency room bills from across the country, and the reports are an eye-opening look at just how much it costs when people end up needing emergency treatment – which can happen to anyone, regardless of how healthy they are.
+At Vox, health reporter Sarah Kliff is spent well over a year collecting emergency room bills from across the country, and the reports are an eye-opening look at just how much it costs when people end up needing emergency treatment – which can happen to anyone, regardless of how healthy they are.
 A five- or six-figure medical bill would be crippling for most young people, especially on top of the student loan debt many graduates are struggling to pay off after college.

 More coverage choices than ever for grads